Read through all the updates and changes to NYC’s building emissions law.

 December 2023

-- On December 18, DOB finalized the newest package of rules for Local Law 97.
+- On December 18, DOB finalized the second package of rules for Local Law 97.
 This rulemaking offers a new credit for beneficial electrification, defines “good faith” criteria for determining mitigated penalties, gives clarity to buildings that must meet the law’s prescriptive path, and provides details for Local Law 88 lighting and submetering requirements.
 Read the press release.

 - DOB also issued a detailed Article 321 Filing Guide for prescriptive path buildings and new preliminary LL97 Covered Buildings Lists for the various compliance pathways.